Ethical Dilemma of Recovering Organs Before Donor Death

 Showing items related by title, author, creator and subject.

-An Act to Renumber 155.06; and to Create Chapter 153 and 990.01 (6m) of the Statutes, Relating to Defining Death and Requiring Death to Be Determined Before Vital Organs Are Removed From the Body Unknown author (Wisconsin.
+An Act to Renumber 155.06; and to Create Chapter 153 and 990.01 (6m) of the Statutes, Relating to Defining Death and Requiring Death to Be Determined Before Vital Organs Are Removed From the Body Unknown creator (Wisconsin.
 Legislature.
 Senate, 1977)

 Iqtita' Wa Iqtila' Al-a'da' Fi Mizan Usul Al-Fiqh, Dahd Hujaj Al-Qa'ilin Bi-Ibahat Naql Wa- Zar' Al-a'da' Al-Adamiyah Removal of Human Organs From Living and Cadaveric Donors in the Scale of Jurisprudence, Refuting the Arguments Permitting The Transfer and Transplantation of Human Organs Khalil, Abu Bakr (2000)The book consists of five chapters: organ donation in the Egyptian media; opinions on organ donation; views in the scale (evaluation of opinions); texts related to organ donation; and important questions related to organ donation.